WHY Turn the Towns Teal®?

 If you are “Tealing” your town, you will receive a confirmation email and a Town Approval letter which needs to be signed by your town official and returned to us.
 Once we receive your town’s approval, we’ll send you instructions about ordering your materials.

 If you are “Tealing” private property such as your business, place of worship, neighborhood, etc., we’ll send you a confirming email and instructions about ordering.

 If you are “Tealing” your home, we will be sending you a ribbon for your lamp post, mail box or front porch.

 Here are the materials you can get as a registered Volunteer to "TEAL" your home, property, or town.

 WE CAN’T SAVE LIVES WITHOUT YOU!

 Register to volunteer: Each year we ask all volunteers to register.
 This allows us to track participation & avoid duplication of efforts.
 If we have more than one registrant for a town, the first person to register is the “lead” volunteer.

-Campaign Kickoff: National Ovarian Cancer Awareness Day is May 8th which is our official “kick-off”.
+Campaign Kickoff is May 4th.
 Once you register, you will receive notifications by email acknowledging your registration and updating you on the campaign.